wooningeire/plover-dicts/plover-orth-dict/README.md

 * `-FPL`: sm
 * `-FBG`: sk

-These chords have been changed:
+These clusters have been changed:
 * `-FPB`: sh (`-RB`: rb)
 * `-FPBG`: nk